 7 Digraphs

-The 44 distinct phonemes present in the English language include 24 consonants and 20 vowels, making it one of the most complex languages spoken today.
-These sounds can be categorised into short vowels, long vowels, diphthongs, semi-vowels, voiced consonants and unvoiced consonants.
+The 44 distinct phonemes in the English language include 24 consonants and 20 vowels, making it one of the most complex languages.
+These sounds can be categorized into short, long, diphthongs, semi-vowels, voiced, and unvoiced consonants.

-It’s important to note that some sounds may vary depending on region or accent as well as individual speech patterns.
+It’s important to note that some sounds may vary depending on region or accent and individual speech patterns.

 A New Way To Practice Letter Sounds: Touch And Feel Letters